On the brink of a federal shutdown, the House passes a 45-day funding plan and sends it to Senate

 "The American people deserve better," said House Democratic leader Hakeem Jeffries of New York, warning in a lengthy floor speech that “extreme" Republicans were risking shutdown.

-McConnell, of Kentucky, said Republican senators were waiting “to see what the House is doing."

-For the House package to be approved, McCarthy, R-Calif., will be forced to rely on Democrats because the speaker's hard-right flank has said it will oppose any short-term measure.
-Republicans hold a 221-212 majority, with two vacancies.
+For the House package to be approved, McCarthy, R-Calif., was forced to rely on Democrats because the speaker's hard-right flank has said it will oppose any short-term funding measure, denying him the votes needed from his slim majority.
+It's a move that risks his job amid calls for his ouster.

-Relying on Democratic votes and leaving his right-flank behind is something that the hard-right lawmakers have warned will risk McCarthy's job as speaker.
-They are almost certain to quickly file a motion to try to remove McCarthy from that office, though it is not at all certain there would be enough votes to topple the speaker.
+After leaving his right-flank behind, McCarthy is almost certain to be facing a motion to try to remove from office, though it is not at all certain there would be enough votes to topple the speaker.
+Most Republicans voted for the package Saturday while 90 opposed.

 "If somebody wants to remove me because I want to be the adult in the room, go ahead and try,” McCarthy said of the threat to oust him.
 “But I think this country is too important.”